 This publication is designated as experimental official statistics.
 This means that the statistics are still in development but have been released to enable their use at an early stage.
 All results are provisional and subject to relatively high levels of uncertainty.

-Using the experimental monthly statistics for Quarter 4 as a whole (October to December), GDP is provisionally estimated to have increased by 1.6% compared to Quarter 3, slowing significantly from the 15.8% increase in Quarter 3.
-In annual terms, comparing 2020 as a whole to 2019, GDP is provisionally estimated to have fallen by 10.6%.
+- Using the experimental monthly statistics for Quarter 4 as a whole (October to December), GDP is provisionally estimated to have grown by 1.3% compared to Quarter 3.

 Important Information About This Release

 Estimates of monthly GDP growth are inherently more volatile than quarterly or annual growth.
 In normal times it would be sensible to concentrate on the smoother rolling quarterly growth rate (latest three months compared to previous three months).
 However, due to the ongoing impacts of the coronavirus pandemic, results are still mostly presented in terms of monthly growth rates, or the cumulative change compared to pre-pandemic levels in February 2020.

 All results are seasonally adjusted and presented in real terms (adjusted to remove inflation), and relate to Scotland’s onshore economy (which does not include offshore oil and gas extraction).

 Further information can be found in the full publication below (pdf).

 - File size

 - 219.4 kB

 There is a problem